Throughput Maximization for Decode-and-Forward Relay Channels with Non-Ideal Circuit Power: Optimal Power Allocation for the Case with Direct Link

-\begin{remark} It is observed that in Case 1 and some situations in Case 2 and Case 3, the optimal power allocation scheme only chooses DLT or RAT-DL.
-While in other situations in Case 2 and Case 3, a time sharing of both transmissions is applied.
+\begin{remark} It is observed that in Case 1, Case 2, and some situations in Case 3, the optimal power allocation scheme only chooses DLT or RAT-DL, while in other situations in Case 3, a time sharing of both transmissions is applied.
 The transmission types, on-off transmission or constant transmission, are decided according to DLT average power budget $P^*_\text{A}$ and RAT-DL average power budget $P^*_\text{B}$, respectively. \end{remark}